Advocacy Tip of the Day: YP! leaders produce daily (weekdays) advocacy tips which are posted on Facebook. These tips are coded with #YPAdvocacyTips.

 OnTrackNY: is an innovative treatment program for adolescents and young adults who are experiencing their first episode of psychosis.
 YP! is providing technical assistance to OnTrackNY regarding youth peer advocacy, the role of a youth coordinator and youth-guided practices.
 Visit this link for more information about OnTrackNY.

-Peer Leader and Support Development: PLSD is a mutual support group for young peer leaders and advocates from across the NYC, Long Island and Western Regions.
+Peer Leader and Support Development: PLSD is a mutual support group for young peer leaders and advocates from across the state.
 Young leaders will get support from fellow youth advocates and learn from their experiences.
 The group will also include skill development opportunities.
 This support should enhance each member’s ability to be an effective peer leader.
 Click here for more information.

 Regional Youth Partners Initiative: In 2009, YP! began to work with the New York State Office of Mental Health to develop the next phase of the youth involvement initiative.
 To advance recommendations in the New York State Children’s Plan, YP! hired one peer leader for each of the five OMH designated regions of the state.
 Regional Youth Partners (RYPs) help to increase youth voice on all levels of youth services.
 They also connect and support local youth-led groups and host regional gatherings.
 They are our field organizers, working to make our movement stronger.